ishank-dev/Dyslexic-Reader/README.md

 ## Special Features
 - Support for Dyslexic Font (for people with dyslexia)
 - Supports Dark Mode
-- Scalable on all mobile devices (Work in Progress)
 - Customisable font-type and font-size
 - Keyboard Navigation

-## Coming Soon
+## Proposed Features
-- Support for read out aloud
+- [] Support for read out aloud
-- Annotations
+- [] Annotations
-- Bookmark Pages
+- [] Bookmark Pages
-- Highlight Text
+- [] Highlight Text
+- [] Mobile device scalability
+- [] Immersion Mode (Enlarged focus on one line at a time)

 ## Development Setup
 Clone the repository<br>
 `` https://github.com/ishank-dev/Dyslexic-Reader.git``<br>
 Run <br>
 `` index.html``

+## Ways to contribute
+- Propose a feature by creating a new issue
+- Create issues
+- Document and refactor the code

 #### Built with EpubJS